In the beginning…

 A time to plant

 2013 brought about a synthesis in Waterwell’s several ways of working: a new playwright-driven farce project with an outside collaborator, and a return to collaborative playmaking with the full ensemble reconvening to start work on a “live movie musical” adaptation of Sophocles’ Ajax.
 Arian and Tom also began converting the Wizard musical into a treatment for a television series and continued developing Hamlet in a workshop at the Old Globe that December.

-2014 saw a flurry of activity around all these projects: both a concert reading of the new Last Year in the Life and a staged reading of Ajax at OSF; the first public reading of the farce project – now titled Turning Texas Blue – co-starring Hanna and created in collaboration with playwright Jennifer Thompson; and finally, in September, a sneak peek of the Ajax project at Gowanus Art + Production – produced by Arian, directed by Tom, starring Hanna and written by Kevin.
+2014 saw a flurry of activity around all these projects: both a concert reading of the new Last Year in the Life and a staged reading of Ajax at OSF; the first public reading of the farce project – now titled Turning Texas Blue – created in collaboration with playwright Jennifer Thompson; and finally a sneak peek of the Ajax project at Gowanus Art + Production – produced by Arian, directed by Tom, starring Hanna and written by Kevin.

 Turning Texas Blue went on to be a finalist for the 2015 O’Neill Playwrights Conference and had a reading in New York starring Tony winners Kelli O’Hara and Gabriel Ebert alongside NewsRadio‘s Stephen Root; and Arian, Tom, Hanna and Kevin traveled to St. Lawrence University for a workshop and initial presentation of A.Jax.